codacy/docs/docs/repositories-configure/using-submodules.md

     -   For GitLab, click the button **Generate New User Key**.
 Codacy removes the existing repository key and creates the new SSH key on your user account automatically.

     -   For Bitbucket:
-        1. Take note of the existing key.
-        1. Remove this Codacy key from the repository settings on your Git provider.
+        1. Remove the existing Codacy key from the repository settings on your Git provider.
         1. Click the link **Add new user key**.
 This takes you to the Git provider page where you can manage your user account SSH keys.
         1. Add a new SSH key to your Git provider account.